ridigilis/Spectastrophe/README.md

 - Inventory management
 - I mentioned loot, right?

-Keep in mind, the primary goal here is to improve my Swift and SwiftUI knowledge (and maybe your knowledge too!).
-Developing a game that works, and one that is actually fun to play, are secondary and tertiary goals respectively.
+**Keep in mind, the primary goal here is to improve my Swift and SwiftUI knowledge (and maybe your knowledge too!).
+Developing a game that works, and one that is actually fun to play, are secondary and tertiary goals respectively.**

+### 2D or 3D?
+Constraining myself to SwiftUI-only pretty much necessitates a 2D game.

 More details to come.